As I’ve mentioned in a previous post, my team and I are working on Sitecore Commerce StoreFront migration to Sitecore Habitat.

 Commerce StoreFront to Habitat Mapping

-So we decided to treat managers as well as Connect API as a foundational API that we would use across domain layer in Habitat approach.
+So we decided to treat managers as well as Connect API as a foundational API that we would use across the domain layer in the Habitat approach.

-We believe that this is the right approach to CMS integration should have minimal required exposure to commerce logic.
+We believe that this is the right approach to CMS integration should have minimum required exposure to commerce logic.
 Ideally, it should just help to configure required components on a page and proxy requests to an underlying commerce platform.
-This would support separation of concerns on a platform level.
+This would support the separation of concerns on a platform level.

 The domain layer, in this case, contains controllers that handle communication between Sitecore presentation components and client-side scripts and Commerce Server.
-An image above illustrates the catalog feature dependency.
+The image above illustrates the catalog feature dependency.